CALL FOR PROJECTS

-1a) On the application - page 4 -when you save and print out the application, you will find the list of materials and documents required to be sent with the signed application (listed above), including the bank information for the application fee.
+a) On the application - page 4 -when you save and print out the application, you will find the list of materials and documents required to be emailed to the office including a scan of the signed application (listed above), the bank information for the application fee is also on application.

-1b) This will include the short agreement that, should the film be filmed, that the producer will pay eQuinoxe Europe 0,25% (of 1,00 %) of the final budget.
+b) The application includes the short agreement that, should the film be filmed, that the producer will pay eQuinoxe Europe 0,25% (one quarter of 1,00 %) of the final budget on first day of shooting.

 c) The postal address for the submission of signed application is on the first page of printed application.
 It can be found on our Email signature as well.